dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 When we sent this message (`.record`), the double raised an exception.
 Doubles are strict by default: they will reject all messages except the ones you’ve specifically allowed.

-RSpec shows both the message name and arguments we sent to our double; this is already more information than a typical Ruby NoMethodError.
+RSpec shows both the message name and arguments we sent to our double; this is already more information than a typical Ruby `NoMethodError`.

-We can get a little more detail in the error message by naming the role the double plays
+We can get a little more details in the error message by naming the role the double plays:

 ```ruby
 irb(main):004> ledger = double('Ledger')